slateci/slateci.github.io/_docs/concepts/index.md

 There are several roles which are useful for describing how SLATE works.
 These are not exclusive; one person may fill several roles at different times.

-## Cluster Administrator
+## Edge Administrator

 A person who runs an edge Kubernetes cluster that is registered with a SLATE federation.
 SLATE is granted only limited access to participating clusters, so cluster administrators retain overall control of their resources.
-Cluster administrators are responsible for keeping their clusters running and accessible to SLATE (as long as they choose to participate in the federation).
+Edge administrators are responsible for keeping their clusters running and accessible to SLATE (as long as they choose to participate in the federation).

 ## Application Administrator